bharurn/mimicpy/README.md

 # MiMiCPy
 MiMiCPy is a python package for efficient set-up and execution of QM/MM simulations using the MiMiC CPMD/Gromacs interface developed at Forschungszentrum Juelich and EPFL.
-It supports a custom selection language and integration with molecular visualization software packages like PyMOL for easy generation of the QM region in MiMiC input files.
-Gromacs topologies for non-standard ligands, and other system preparation steps are also supported for the Amber force field.
-Support for wider system topology preparation and force fields is in development.
+[1] It supports a custom selection language and integration with molecular visualization software packages like PyMOL for easy preparation of the MiMiC input scripts.
+Preparation of Gromacs topologies for non-standard ligands, and other system preparation steps are also supported for the Amber force field.
+Support for wider system topologies and force fields are in development.

 ## Installation
 MiMiCPy is not available on pip/conda yet.
 To install run the following command in the terminal: